Перейти до вмісту

 1. Start with user expectations, not technical capabilities

-RIGHT: "Users expect checkout to work.
-What reliability do they need?"
+• RIGHT: “Users expect the checkout button to work immediately.
+What reliability do they need to not abandon their carts?”

 2. Not everything needs the same SLO